Siddy1992/Side-Channel-Tutorial-Solution/README.md

-# isea-bootcamp-2025
+# hwsec-tutorial-2025
-List of PoCs and assignments related to ISEA bootcamp 2025.
+List of PoCs and assignments related to side channel tutorial in hwsec course 2025.